danielmoisa/ecommerce-microservices/README.md

-# E-commerce Microservices Platform
+# E-commerce Microservices

-A modern, scalable e-commerce platform built with microservices architecture using Go and Kratos framework.
+A scalable e-commerce platform, and mono-repo microservices example, build using Go and Kratos framework.

 ## 🏗️ Architecture Overview